AndreasLP/APA-DataStory/README.md

 Remember the plot from the beginning?
 What happens if we add events to it?
 ![Events](./figures/3.5.events_average_month_party.png)

 Well, it seems uncertain to see what effect the events have on the sentiment score.
 If there is one, it is not systematic.
 To further our analysis, we will focus on each event individually.
-To do so, we take a look at the evolution of the number of quotes and their sentiment around each key events.
+To do so, we take a look at **the evolution of the number of quotes and their sentiment around each key events**.
 We've computed metrics on the average score, the number of quotes for each period and party, and the difference between periods.
 Here's a graphical representation of these metrics :

 ![Metrics graphical representation](./figures/metrics_graph.png)

 We can see an overall slightly decreasing average sentiment score trend as exhibited earlier.
 The bottom left plot showcases the number of quotes for each event.
-We a very fluctuating behaviour (keeping in mind not all events had the same importance) but we can see either an overall increasing trend either a separation around the 23rd event from where politicians where more talkative.
+We see a very fluctuating behaviour (keeping in mind not all events had the same importance) but we can see either an overall increasing trend or a separation around the 23rd event from where politicians where more talkative.
 Gaps between the red and green curves could express a causal impact of the event on the talk rate of politics.
 These gaps seem to be wider from the 23rd event separation point.
 The percentage evolution of quotes number seem steady around 0 except the 2 big spikes.
 However, upon closer inspection (where we remove the 2 extreme values), we observe the following plot :

 ![Percentage evolution of the number of quotes](./figures/percentage_evolution.png)